phuongttn/rants/README.md

 ```
 Checkpoints and logs will be saved to ./logs/.
 ### EVALUATION
-Download the evaluation metadata to ./hamer_evaluation_data/.
-Additionally, download the FreiHAND, HO-3D, and HInt dataset images and update the corresponding paths in hamer/configs/datasets_eval.yaml.
+Download the evaluation metadata to ./rants_evaluation_data/.
+Additionally, download the FreiHAND, HO-3D-v2 dataset images and update the corresponding paths in rants/configs/datasets_eval.yaml.
 Run evaluation on multiple datasets as follows, results are stored in results/eval_regression.csv.
 ```bash
 python eval.py --dataset 'FREIHAND-VAL,HO3D-VAL'
 ```
-Results for HInt are stored in results/eval_regression.csv.
 For FreiHAND and HO-3D you get as output a .json file that can be used for evaluation using their corresponding evaluation processes.
 ## ACKNOWLEDGEMENTS
 Parts of the code are taken or adapted from the following repos: